“In the Pale Moonlight” holds a history of being one of the most controversial, most celebrated, and most critically acclaimed in all of Star Trek.

 In the realm of philosophy, there have been arguments on whether Machiavellianism should have moral weight attached to it.
 Those who say it should argue that the approach indicates immoral lines of thinking, and its use undermines the essence of democratic choice.
 Those who say it should not argue that Machiavelli intended to set out a utilitarian methodology, applicable in cases where acting outside of moral boundaries could lead to an outcome — an effectual truth — that avoids the loss which would be suffered if choosing to stay within those moral boundaries.

-What framework can we use to evaluate which ‘version’ of Machiavellianism would apply?
-If considering Machiavellianism as a ‘method,’ it could fit within an emerging definition for the word ‘technology.’
-For instance, Economist W. Brian Arthur’s definition of technology as “a means to fulfil a purpose via a device, method, or process.”
+What framework can we use to evaluate which form of Machiavellianism would apply?
+If considering Machiavellianism as a method, it could fit within an emerging definition for the word technology.
+For instance, economist W. Brian Arthur defines technology as “a means to fulfill a purpose via a device, method, or process.”

 Thus, if following this framework, while use of Machiavellian methods would not immediately signify an immoral line of thinking, we still must explore the context and consequence surrounding its use before arriving at any conclusion, being mindful of whether evidence of the negative definitions might be discovered.

 Contextually, we need to look at what we know of Sisko as a whole.
-Sisko has demonstrated the use of Machiavellian methods before, when facing against Eddington in "For the Uniform."
+Sisko has demonstrated the use of Machiavellian methods before, when facing against his former security chief Michael Eddington in "For the Uniform."
 But two instances alone are not enough to point to psychological Machiavellianism on the part of Sisko.
-It could be just as apt to say that Sisko has had the misfortune of having to consider Machiavellian methods more than once.
+It could be just as apt to say that he has had the misfortune of having to consider Machiavellian methods more than once.
 Beyond that, the circumstances in that episode merit a separate evaluation of their own.

 Politically, by virtue of his command, when the chips are down Sisko’s loyalties are to Starfleet the organization.
-This is suggested in the working title for this episode, ‘Patriot.’
-As Michael Taylor notes in the Deep Space Nine Companion: “Sisko makes the kind of decisions that have to be made in war.
+This is suggested in the working title for this episode, "Patriot."
+As Michael Taylor notes in the Star Trek: Deep Space Nine Companion, “Sisko makes the kind of decisions that have to be made in war.
 They’re for the greater good.”
 Sisko’s motivations are beyond relatively trivial notions of gaining a promotion or more power for himself.
 Having to distinguish between upholding values and preserving the organization is certainly beyond the scope of self-interest.

 With respect to morality, what can we discern from Sisko overall?
-In What We Left Behind, Ira Steven Behr reflected on Avery Brooks’ performance and put it this way: “Avery played Sisko as a man who cared deeply about keeping his people alive in very, very dangerous circumstances.”
+In his What We Left Behind documentary, series' executive producer and showrunner Ira Steven Behr, reflecting on Avery Brooks’ performance, put it this way, “Avery played Sisko as a man who cared deeply about keeping his people alive in very, very dangerous circumstances.”
 Consider the beginning of this episode, when Sisko reflects on the weekly casualty lists.
-Loss of life in war weighs heavily on him: we have seen this in "The Ship," and will see it later in "The Siege of AR-558."
+Loss of life in war weighs heavily on him; we have seen this in "The Ship," and will see it later in "The Siege of AR-558."

 Sisko also makes every effort to protect his people’s livelihoods.
 An omitted scene from "In the Pale Moonlight" takes place during the time that Vreenak was examining the data rod.
 Dax enters Sisko’s office and proposes that they manufacture evidence of a Dominion plan to attack Romulus.
 She has no knowledge of the plan already being carried out.